 Blogs are a key component of effective SEO.

 SEO has become smarter and more selective.
 To succeed in the world of search, you have to have relevant content.
 Blogs are the perfect place to show that content: blogs can incorporate long-tail keywords (those longer, very specific phrases people ask Siri or type out), include plenty of good keywords, and demonstrate to Google that your content is fresh and regularly updated.

-It’s significantly easier to write a blog then develop a new page of your website, so use blogs to add fresh, engaging content and answer your audience’s questions.
+It’s significantly easier to write a blog than develop a new page of your website, so use blogs to add fresh, engaging content and answer your audience’s questions.